smartnic/sigcomm21_artifact/README.md

 ...
 ```

-Run the following command to see the difference between the original and optimized programs (window [0,3]).
+Run the following command to see the difference between the input and output programs (window [0,3]).

 ```
 diff benchmark.bpf benchmark_win1.bpf.out
 ```
-Run the following command to see the difference between the original and optimized programs (window [4,5]).
+Run the following command to see the difference between the input and output programs (window [4,5]).
 ```
 diff benchmark.bpf benchmark_win2.bpf.out
 ```
-We can see that if window is set as [0,3], the first 4 instructions are be optimized, while instructions 4
+We can see that if window is set as [0,3], the first 4 instructions are optimized, while instructions 4
 to 5 are optimized if window is set as [4,5].

 ```